Even in divorce, the holidays can still be bright for your children.

 - Model good cheer.
 Your cheerful attitude will reduce your children’s stress.

 - Simplify.
 Reduce obligations.
-Over-scheduled children feel more anxiety.
+Over-scheduled children feel more anxious.

 - Prepare them.
 Let your children know their visitation schedule in advance.

 - Be the grown-up.
 Don’t show anxiety about being alone—they shouldn’t have to worry about you.

 - Start new traditions.
 If old traditions conflict with a visitation or are too expensive, replace them with new traditions.

 - Accommodate your former spouse’s visitation.
 Be flexible with your own plans.

 - Help your children celebrate with the other parent.
 Shop for the other parent’s gift with your children, and encourage their excitement about seeing the other parent.

 - Give time over money.
 Avoid competing on gifts; quality time makes great holiday memories.